MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ```

 >[!Important]
-> If a flow is already running, it won't run when the external link attempts to trigger it.
-The command will be neglected if neither a flow ID nor a flow name is specified.
+> If a flow is already running, it won't run again when the external link attempts to trigger it.

 The first two formats don't define a specific environment, so Power Automate automatically uses the currently selected console environment.
+The command will be neglected if neither a flow ID nor a flow name is specified.

 If the console is set to another environment than the one specified in the link, the console environment will automatically change.